Table of Contents

 This chapter is a grab-bag of specific techniques for managing diverse participants in an open source project.
 It draws, perhaps more heavily than previous chapters, on the Subversion project as a case study, partly because I was working on that project as I wrote the first edition of this book and had all the primary sources close at hand, and partly because it's more acceptable to cast critical stones into one's own glass house than into others'.
 But I have also seen in various other projects the benefits of applying — and the consequences of not applying — the recommendations that follow; when it is politically feasible to give examples from some of those other projects, I will do so.

 Speaking of politics, this is as good a time as any to drag that much-maligned word out for a closer look.
 Many engineers like to think of politics as something other people engage in.
-"I'm just advocating the best course for the project, but he's raising objections for political reasons."
+"I'm just advocating the best course for the project, but she's raising objections for political reasons."
 I believe this distaste for politics (or for what is imagined to be politics) is especially strong in engineers because engineers are bought into the idea that some solutions are objectively superior to others.
-Thus, when someone acts in a way that seems motivated by outside considerations — say, the maintenance of his own position of influence, the lessening of someone else's influence, outright horse-trading, or avoiding hurting someone's feelings — other participants in the project may get annoyed.
+Thus, when someone acts in a way that seems motivated by non-technical considerations — say, the maintenance of her own position of influence, the lessening of someone else's influence, outright horse-trading, or avoiding hurting someone's feelings — other participants in the project may get annoyed.
 Of course, this rarely prevents them from behaving in the same way when their own vital interests are at stake.

-Thus it is quite reasonable that one of the considerations going into each person's decision-making process is the question of how a given action might affect his own future influence in the project.
+Thus it is quite reasonable that one of the considerations in each person's decision-making process is the question of how a given action might affect her own future influence in the project.
 After all, if you trust your own judgement and skills, as most programmers do, then the potential loss of future influence has to be considered a technical result, in a sense.
 Similar reasoning applies to other behaviors that might seem, on their face, like "pure" politics.
-In fact, there is no such thing as pure politics: it is precisely because actions have multiple real-world consequences that people become politically conscious in the first place.
+In truth, there is no such thing as pure politics: it is precisely because actions have multiple real-world consequences that people become politically conscious in the first place.
 Politics is, in the end, simply an acknowledgement that all consequences of decisions must be taken into account.
 If a particular decision leads to a result that most participants find technically satisfying, but involves a change in power relationships that leaves key people feeling isolated, the latter is just as important a result as the former.
-To ignore it would not be high-minded, but shortsighted.
+To ignore it would not be high-minded but shortsighted.

 So as you read the advice that follows, and as you work with your own project, remember that there is no one who is above politics.
 Appearing to be above politics is merely one particular political strategy, and sometimes a very useful one, but it is never the reality.
-Politics is simply what happens when people disagree on the use or allocation of a shared asset, and successful projects are those that evolve political mechanisms for managing such disagreement constructively.
+Politics is simply what happens when people disagree on the use or allocation of a shared asset, and successful projects evolve political mechanisms for managing such disagreement constructively.

 Why do people work on free software projects?
 Of course, in some cases the answer is that it's their job — their manager asked them to.
 But even then, most participants have some degree of intrinsic motivation that goes beyond a mere management request.
-As every manager knows, people are much more successful when they have their own motivations for wanting to succeed than when they are merely fulfilling management requests in return for a paycheck.
+As every manager knows, people are much more successful when they have their own motivations for wanting to succeed than when they are merely performing work in return for a paycheck.
 Most open source developers — I would even go so far as to say the vast majority of them — are not in it only for the paycheck.
 There is something more to it than that.